dutraa/hpe-dev-portal/content/platform/zerto/home.md

 priority: 11
 active: true
 ---
 HPE Zerto Software empowers customers to run an always-on business by simplifying the protection, recovery, and mobility of on-premises and cloud applications.
 HPE Zerto's continuous data protection (CDP) eliminates the risks and complexity of modernization and cloud adoption across private, public, and hybrid deployments.
 The simple, software-only solution uses continuous data protection at scale to converge disaster recovery, backup, and data mobility.
-Zerto is trusted by over 9,500 customers globally and is powering offerings for Microsoft Azure, IBM Cloud, AWS (Amazon Web Services), Google Cloud, Oracle Cloud, and more than 350 managed service providers.
+HPE Zerto is trusted by over 9,500 customers globally and is powering offerings for Microsoft Azure, IBM Cloud, AWS (Amazon Web Services), Google Cloud, Oracle Cloud, and more than 350 managed service providers.

 Learn more about [HPE Zerto](https://hpe.com/zerto-software)

 ## Welcome to the HPE Zerto Hacker Hub!

-On this page, will be provided the tools to help you get started in deploying and managing Zerto’s CDP, which leverages its proprietary near-synchronous replication capabilities to protect and restore virtual machines and public cloud instances.
-Zerto offers an extensive REST API with Swagger support that enables users to programmatically create and manage end-to-end disaster recovery workflows.
+On this page, will be provided the tools to help you get started in deploying and managing HPE Zerto’s CDP, which leverages its proprietary near-synchronous replication capabilities to protect and restore virtual machines and public cloud instances.
+HPE Zerto offers an extensive REST API with Swagger support that enables users to programmatically create and manage end-to-end disaster recovery workflows.

 Get started by diving into [our GitHub page](https://github.com/ZertoPublic) or check out the documentation at <https://help.zerto.com>

 ### Simplify automation with HPE Zerto’s REST Swagger APIs

 HPE Zerto’s REST Swagger APIs offer a powerful and user-friendly way to automate and integrate HPE Zerto into your existing IT workflows.
 These APIs provide a comprehensive set of endpoints that allow you to programmatically manage, monitor, and control your HPE Zerto environment with ease.
-Whether you are looking to automate routine tasks, integrate with third-party tools, or develop custom applications, Zerto’s REST APIs make it straightforward and efficient.
+Whether you are looking to automate routine tasks, integrate with third-party tools, or develop custom applications, HPE Zerto’s REST APIs make it straightforward and efficient.

 With Swagger, developers can interactively explore and test the APIs, making it easier to understand their capabilities and integrate them into your systems.
 The Swagger interface provides clear documentation and real-time testing capabilities, ensuring that you can quickly get up to speed and start leveraging HPE Zerto’s powerful features.